-The speaker is describing the interaction between the heat of the sun and the flowing rivers of earth.
-The sun may bare down with all its heat, with all the best intentions, but the water only “faster flowed.”
-The earth is overflowing with joy and its pouring out in the form of rivers.
+The speaker is describing the interaction between the heat of the sun and the flowing rivers of the earth.
+The sun may bear down with all its heat, with all the best intentions, but the water only “faster flowed.”
+The earth is overflowing with joy and it’s pouring out in the form of rivers.

 But I alas nor tinkle can nor fume,

 One jot to forward the great work of Time,

 ‘Tis mine to hearken while these ply the loom,

 So shall my silence with their music chime.